 - Employee productivity improvement.

-What enterprise service management commonly includes practice/process-wise
+What ESM commonly includes practice/process-wise

 Theoretically, enterprise service management can include any of the 34 practices included in the ITIL 4 body of service management best practice guidance.
 The reality is, however, that as with the adoption of ITIL within IT is that some practices are more popular – in adoption terms – than others.